Although we’re watching on more devices than ever, many people still choose a TV as the main way to catch the programmes they love.

 Besides the cost of the TV itself, you should also consider the cost of extra equipment like HDMI cables or home audio, as well as satellite or streaming services like Sky, Virgin Media, BT TV, Netflix or Amazon, or gaming subscriptions.

-You may also need to buy a TV Licence, which costs £150.50.
-You need to be covered to watch or record live TV programmes on any channel, or to download or watch any BBC programmes on iPlayer – live, catch up or on demand.
-This applies to any device and provider you use.
+You may also need to buy a TV Licence, which costs £159.
+You need to be covered to watch or record programmes as they’re being shown on TV, on any channel, watch or stream programmes live on an online TV service, or download or watch any BBC programmes on BBC iPlayer.
+This applies to any device you use.